radhika2104/neogcamp-markTwo/README.md

-# CLI Quiz App for markTwo
+# CLI Trivia quiz game for markTwo

 This is second project created in Neo G camp, LevelZero to expand on programming constructs in Javascript.